-Before we begin talking about what cannabis terpenes are, the benefits of terpenes, and why they are so important to CBD oil, there are some critical factors to point out and consider.
+What are CBD terpenes?
+Before we begin talking about what cannabis terpenes are, the benefits of terpenes, and why CBD oil is more effective, there are some critical factors to point out and consider.
 As more CBD products come to the market or new CBD users are looking to use them.
 It’s essential to understand what separates the good from the best.
-Unfortunately, because our industry is so new and there aren’t proper regulations and oversight, it’s easy to get misinformed.
+Unfortunately, it’s easy to get misinformed because our industry is so new, and there aren’t proper regulations and oversight.

-The most important thing to remember when shopping for CBD products is that not all extraction and purification processes are equal.
+When shopping for CBD products, the most important thing is that not all extraction and purification processes are equal.

 What are Terpenes?

-Terpenes are present in nearly all plants and even in some animals and abundantly found in fruits, vegetables, and flowers.
-They give plants their flavor and unique fragrance while holding many health benefits, such as treating pain and relieving anxiety.
+Terpenes are a natural chemical present in nearly all plants and even in some animals and abundantly found in fruits, vegetables, and flowers.
+They give plants their taste and aroma fragrance while holding many health benefits, such as treating pain and relieving anxiety.
 Whatever senses people have about a plant is due to the present terpenes.
 Terpenes also play a significant role as info-chemicals, attractants, or repellents.
 High concentrations of terpenes can be toxic and act as a protector against herbivores and pathogens.

-What are the Health Benefits of Terpenes & What do Scientific Studies Say?
+What are the Medical Benefits of CBD Terpenes & What do Scientific Studies Say?

 Simultaneously, caryophyllene and beta-caryophyllene lemon compounds help with neurodegenerative disorders, cancer, and stress.
 Alpha and Beta-Pinene offer antibacterial and anti-inflammatory properties.
 Much like limonene’s lemon compound, it can help with mood, heartburn, and pain.

-Let’s dive deeper into some of these terpenes found in CBD products:
+Let’s dive deeper into some of these terpenes in CBD oil products: